Dr Imogen Newsom-Davis

-- Provision of detailed feedback and recommendations to families, schools and other agencies to explain neurodevelopmental profiles and including educational and therapeutic recommendations.
+- Consultation to families, schools and other agencies to guide educational and therapeutic support

 - Rare inherited metabolic disorders and childhood epilepsy.